This post contains affiliate links.

 So comfortable, in fact, that we brought our Ride Safer vest on our year-long trip around the world!
 It’s seen action on six continents and served us well the whole time.
 Once we practiced a few times, we got very fast at putting her in the vest and getting her secured in the car.
 The biggest change from the Ride Safer Delight to the Gen 5 is an easier buckle in the front, so that should help many parents.

-The Ride Safer Gen 5 is rated for kids beginning at 3 years old and 30lbs, but honestly we felt that the fit was better starting at 3.5 or even 4 years old and other parents agree with us.
+The Ride Safer Gen 5 is rated for kids beginning at 3 years old and 30lbs, but honestly we felt that the fit was better starting at 4 years old and other parents agree with us.
 Fortunately size small should last most kids until 6 or even 7 thanks to the adjustable shoulder strap length.
 Because there’s no side impact protection, it’s a good idea to put your Ride Safer in the middle seat if it has a top tether available.

 For families going on extended journeys like ours who just can’t take a traditional car seat or those heading somewhere like NYC or Paris, where they’ll mostly rely on public transportation but need an occasional taxi ride, the Ride Safer travel vest is a fantastic option.
 It is not approved for use on an airplane, so you may want to pair it with the CARES harness to use on the plane.